MoustaphaItani/polyenclose/README.md

   (face-degree prevalence, co-occurrence patterns, and diversity measures) for fixed `V` and `S` (`Pk_summary()`).

-- Estimates loose upper bound on admissible face-type configurations as function of V and its S-range (partition growth)
+- Estimates a loose upper bound on admissible face-type configurations as a function of V and its S-range (partition growth).

 All results represent **necessary combinatorial conditions** for enclosure.